rakudo/rakudo/docs/archive/2018-03-04--Polishing-Rationals.md

 ### **I propose:**

+1. Modify `RatStr` to behave as a `Rat`↔`FatRat`↔`Str` allomorph, with the numeric portion behaving as a non-infectious `FatRat`.
+I dub the `RatStr` that has extra precision available as *"fatty `RatStr`"*.
+The string portion will be used to produce the extra precision (when available) when used in contexts able to utilize `FatRat`s (performance measurements will be made, and it's possible the `FatRat`tiness will be instead stored in a form of an extra private `Int` attribute that will contain the denominator of the `FatRat` form).
-1. `Rat` literals with denominators over 64-bit are returned as a `FatRat`
+2. `Rat` literals with denominators over 64-bit are returned as a `RatStr`
-2. `RatStr` types with denominators over 64-bit are returned as a newly-implemented type `FatRatStr`
-3. If `Rat.new` is called with denominator that is (after reduction) over 64-bit, construct a `FatRat` instead
+3. If `Rat.new` is called with denominator that is (after reduction) over 64-bit, construct a `RatStr` instead

 ### Reasoning

 1. The new system makes the `Rat` literals be `Rational` literals, with precision handling based on how much precision the user provided.
-2. We fill the allomorphs with the only missing type, making all `Numeric`s available as an allomoprhic variant.
-3. While it may be somewhat unusual for `Rat.new` to create a type that isn't a `Rat`, I believe creating a `FatRat` instead of throwing is more user- friendly, as it can be hard to discern whether the denominator would fit, especially because the fit-test is done **after** reduction.
+3. While it may be somewhat unusual for `Rat.new` to create a type that isn't a `Rat`, I believe creating a fatty `RatStr` instead of throwing is more user-friendly, as it can be hard to discern whether the denominator would fit, especially because the fit-test is done **after** reduction.
 For example, try guessing which of this would fit into a Rat:

 ```perl-6
     Rat.new: 48112959837032048697, 48112959837082048697